SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/README.md

 - Efficient use of a limited manually annotated dataset

 ##
-## 1.4 Design Motivation and Project Positioning
+## 1.4 Design Motivation & Project Positioning

 ### Design Constraints